 A shroud in the XXIth century

 Reader, maybe your emotivity is fragile for now and you're not ready to read everything here.
 Take your time.
+A visual summary, at the bottom of the article, click on the heuristic map!

 In western society the topic of death frightens, we don't want to face it.